hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 an unwrapped `[56,h'20010db8']` or `[24,h'c00002']`; however, in this case the information on whether an address is IPv4 or IPv6 often needs to come from the context.

-Note that there is no direct representation of an address combined with a prefix length; this can be represented as `52([ip'192.0.2.42',24])`, if needed.
+Note that there is no direct representation of the "Interface format" defined in {{Section 3.1.3 of -iptag}}, an address combined with an optional prefix length and an optional zone identifier.
+This can be represented as in `52([ip'192.0.2.42',24])`, if needed.

 Examples: the CBOR diagnostic notation